Malignant or necrotizing otitis externa: experience in 22 cases | Canada Hyperbarics Skip to main content

 Study Limitations

-This was a case series of 22 patients, not a randomized controlled trial, and the specific hyperbaric oxygen therapy protocols or the exact number of patients who received HBOT were not detailed in the abstract.
+This was a case series of 22 patients, not a randomised controlled trial, and the specific hyperbaric oxygen therapy protocols or the exact number of patients who received HBOT were not detailed in the abstract.

 Was this summary helpful?